CellCentric was co-founded with one of the pioneers of epigenetic research, Prof Azim Surani FRS CBE of the Gurdon Institute, University of Cambridge.

 Prof Surani discovered and described an epigenetic code, beyond DNA, that could be inherited and instruct cell fate.

-When epigenetic regulation goes awry, disease results.
+When epigenetic-related regulation goes awry, disease can result.

 It quickly became clear that studying epigenetics could yield many unexplored targets for new drug discovery; histone deacetylases (HDACs), histone methyltransferases (HMTs) and beyond.